BinaryIgor/code-examples/sql-dbs-performance/README.md

 ./build_and_package_dbs.bash
 ```
 It builds docker images of all dbs and packages them into tar archives, to-be-deployed to our remote machines.
+If you are curious and/or want to customize db configs a bit, check out `build_and_package.bash` scripts, located in each db dir.

 To deploy dbs, we must get public ip addresses of the target machines - each db having its own, dedicated one.
 Then, we simply run:
 ```